mushahid-intesum/speech_synthesis_in_bangla/README.md

 You can download BnTTS dataset (22kHz) from [here](put link here).

-Put necessary HiFi-GAN checkpoints into `checkpts` folder in root Grad-TTS directory (note: in `inference.py` you can change default HiFi-GAN path).
+Put necessary HiFi-GAN checkpoints into `checkpts` folder in root directory (note: in `inference.py` you can change default HiFi-GAN path).

 1. Create text file with sentences you want to synthesize like `resources/filelists/synthesis.txt`.
 2. For single speaker set `params.n_spks=1`.
-3. Run script `inference.py` by providing path to the text file, path to the Grad-TTS checkpoint, number of iterations to be used for reverse diffusion (default: 10) and speaker id if you want to perform multispeaker inference:
+3. Run script `inference.py` by providing path to the text file, path to the model checkpoint, number of iterations to be used for reverse diffusion (default: 10) and speaker id if you want to perform multispeaker inference:
     ```bash
     python inference.py -f <your-text-file> -c <bn-tts-checkpoint> -t <number-of-timesteps>
     ```